Web CMP Events Guide

-The OneTrust Cookies JavaScript SDK raises several JavaScript events to enable your application to respond to changes in a user’s consent.
+The OneTrust Web CMP solution has several JavaScript events to enable your website to respond to changes in a userβs consent.

-All of the events are raised on the window object.
+All events are raised in the window object.

 OneTrustGroupsUpdated